Asking for progress,

 Melenie is an innovation enthusiast and wants to transform the fashion industry into a circular system based on algorithmic innovation.

-Lilian is a purpose-oriented sustainability advocate guided by empathy and creative solution-finding within the fashion industry.
+Lilian is a purpose-oriented creative hybrid guided by empathy and innovative solution-finding within the fashion industry.

 Our values guide us towards our vision of a more responsible fashion industry.
 We are committed to this growing list to be part of the solution in tackling environmental, social and ecological challenges.